Julia sets as buried Julia components: The quartic Julia sets containing buried Jordan curves

 \begin{rmk} The holomorphic motion has also been used in \cite{BDGR08} and \cite{GMR13} to prove the structure of the Julia sets still exists after perturbation for other singularly perturbed families.
-There the B\"{o}ttcher map defined on the basin of infinity varies holomorphically is proved.
+The authors in those papers proved that the B\"{o}ttcher map defined on the basin of infinity varies holomorphically.

 However, our proof here can be adopted to the following two more general cases: the first one is when $\infty$ lies in a super-attracting basin whose period is greater than one, and the second is when the corresponding basins of the perturbed maps are no longer super-attracting where the B\"{o}ttcher map cannot be defined.
 This observation will be used in the next section. \end{rmk}